 2. Original and cannier solutions

-The main point with successful “low-cost” business models is their tailor-made and cannier approach to each job ... using only the necessary equipment ... only those services required ... only the essentials that consumers want to pay for.
+The main point with successful “low-cost” business models is that they are tailor-made and so cannier... using only the necessary equipment... only those services required... only the essentials that consumers want to pay for.
 Everything organised tightly with no wastage.
-And only fitting costs paid out, on time, and for precise purchases/uses and hours worked.
-On inspection, such “low-cost” operators have particularly sensitive skills because they couldn’t continue to run if their customers didn't return for more?
-Agreed?
+And only tight-fitting costs paid out, on time, and for precise purchases/uses and hours worked.
+On inspection, such “low-cost” operators have particularly sensitive skills because they couldn’t continue to run if their customers didn't return for more ?
+Agreed ?

-3. "Low-cost" rarely exists in trad "high cost" ad agencies
+3. "Low-cost" rarely exists in traditional "high cost" ad agencies

 "Low-cost"?
-Anyone can find different ways of selling at less/more efficient cost but you do need that will-power, and most agencies won’t even try.
-Why?
-Because most are culturally “high-cost” and look to maximize margins; not surprising with the huge costs of winning only an average 1-in-4 pitches, costly offices/HQs, costly staffing and packages, often expensive fleets still and a general "high-living" attitude that all has to be paid for.
-Even today.
-That’s by you by the way, and too often your small Challenger Brand on limited rations.
-"High-fees" hoover lots of them up!
+Anyone can find different ways of selling at less cost but you do need that motivation, and most agencies won’t even try.
+Why ?
+Because they are culturally “high-cost” and look to maximize margins.
+Not surprising perhaps with the huge costs of pitches alone leave alone winning only an average 1-in-4, on top of costly offices, high staff salaries and packages, often expensive car fleets still, and a general "high-living" attitude.
+All of which has to be paid for.
+That’s by you by the way - Clients.
+And your small Challenger Brand’s limited resources being hovered up by “high-cost” fees !

-Agencies typically have their own agendas too with long timelengths and Awards!
+Agencies typically have their own agendas too with long time lengths and Awards !
 Awards!
-Awards! uppermost.
+Awards !
+Always uppermost, and not always synched with your own business objectives.
 Production costs rocket subsequently despite the pressures of today's economic reality.
 Heads well and truly planted in the sand, too often.
-Not helped by "Mexican Armies" of staff on their business, as one Client described it, when they just wanted a few seniors involved, in-depth!
-But not all Clients can afford such high-rolling attitudes [and good luck to those that can] since their staffing, scale and lower experience with Media generally make them more cautious.
-Happily, for all brands tip-toeingaround TV for the first time or perhaps some lapsed ones returning, there’s another way ...
+Not helped by "Mexican armies" of staff on your business, as one Client described it, when they just wanted a few seniors involved.
+Not all Clients can afford such high-rolling attitudes [and good luck to those that can] because their staffing, scale and lower experience level with Media make them more cautious.
+Happily, for all brands tip-toeing around TV for the first time there’s another way...
 TVLowCost.
-We guarantee we will punch hugely above weight, and generate Results well beyond your best expectations.
+We guarantee we will punch hugely above weight, and generate results well beyond best expectations.